 - You can make the core functionality free, but make users pay to access advanced features.

-- Startup can offer in-app purchases, for example, diet plans or sessions with a personal trainer.
+- A startup can offer in-app purchases, for example, diet plans or sessions with a personal trainer.

 - You can make the app free and make money through apps.
 If you choose this option, you will need to consider how this will affect your UX.